 - Project allowance for research-related expenses such as books, copying, tuition and affiliation fees, local travel, and other incidental expenses; and

 - In some cases it is also possible to request dependent allowance(s) (maintenance only).

-Applications are submitted entirely on-line (except transcripts) [http://e-grants.ed.gov/egWelcome.asp]; however, (1) one hard copy of the application, as well as (2) two original transcripts of the applicant’s graduate work, must be received by Nancy Hare Robbins no later than Monday, October 18, 2010.
+Applications are submitted entirely on-line, including transcripts) [http://e-grants.ed.gov/egWelcome.asp]; however, one hard copy of your application and one official transcript of the applicant’s graduate work must be received by Nancy Hare Robbins no later than the 2014 Campus deadline* (TBA).
 The Fulbright-Hays DDRA Program requires an institutional application, which means that all documents and correspondence for this fellowship from the Department of Education must be submitted through Duke University [http://www.ed.gov/programs/iegpsddrap/applicant.html].